bhisaac/5eFP/5eFP-SRD.md

 ### Feature: Ship's Passage

-At LEVEL 1, place the docks token over the obscured world map tile where the docks are located if it hasn't already been placed.
-When the docks are discovered, you gain the following additional features.
+When the map tile containing HQ's docks is discovered, you gain the following additional features.

 You may spend a round of downtime onboard a ship located in HQ's docks.
 If there isn't a ship token, add one and then name the ship.
 This is your former ship and crew.
 During your downtime round, you may move the ship you're located in onto a different and accessible world map tile that shares the same terrain as HQ's docks, gaining any end-of-turn bonuses contained on the map tile.
 The ship returns to dock at the end of your round.